mihai-vlc/SublimeMybbTplEditor/README.md

 Once that is done open the command pallete Ctrl+Shift+P and search for *Mybb Tpl: Load templates*.
 Choose the desired template set and happy coding.

+If you want to edit CSS themes:
+Ctrl+Shift+P and select Mybb Tpl: Load themes (CSS)

 Contributions
 -----------------
 If you find a bug or have suggestions open an issue [here](https://github.com/ionutvmi/SublimeMybbTplEditor/issues)